How to Match Wood Colors: Tips for Furniture and Flooring

 features a lively mix of brown butter highlights and caramel lowlights.
 This natural variation gives it a cheerful and classic feel.
 It pairs well with traditional oak furniture, warm textiles, and soft, earthy tones.
 Layered fabrics and handcrafted décor elevate its inviting character.

-Dark Wood Colour: Bold, Dramatic, and Sophisticated
+Dark Wood Color: Bold, Dramatic, and Sophisticated

 Dark wood floors add depth and luxury to an interior.
 Their rich tones ground a room and create striking contrast with lighter furnishings.
 These floors suit modern, elegant, or moody spaces and pair well with plush textures, structured furniture, and metallic accents.